8 Best Free Online JSON Validators in 2026 (No Signup Required)

 If your JSON contains sensitive data, an offline tool is safer even if the online tool claims to process everything locally.
 VS Code, Sublime Text with Pretty JSON, or a local install of a JSON viewer are all options that keep your data entirely on your machine.

-For an overview of desktop editors that handle JSON well, check out our guides to the best JSON editors for Windows, Mac, and Linux.
+For an overview of desktop editors that handle JSON well, check out our guide to the best JSON editors for Windows and the best JSON editors for Linux.

 Frequently Asked Questions